Txythread/smiscasm/README.md

 # SMISCasm - Stupid Mixed Instruction Set Computer Assembly

 ## Introduction
-This project serves as an assembler and a linker for my SMISC (Stupid Mixed Insruction Set Computer) assembly language.
+This project serves as an assembler and a linker for my SMISC (Stupid Mixed Instruction Set Computer) assembly language.
 This language only serves one purpose: easy to implement (physically) while still allowing for complex instructions.

 ## Installation